zwang695/alexa-skills-list/skills/B01FWETQUI/README.md

 Alexa, ask Brick Bot to list down all the themes Alexa, ask Brick Bot for the latest themes
 Alexa, ask Brick Bot to name all the themes
-3. Information on LEGO® sub-themes --
+3. Information on LEGO? sub-themes --
 Gives you a list of all the available sub-themes in a theme.
 Sample utterances:
 Alexa, ask Brick Bot for the subthemes in [theme name]